OFFER IN COMPROMISE SERVICES | S.H. BLOCK TAX SERVICES

-Who Can Request an Offer in Compromise?
+Who Qualifies for an Offer in Compromise?

 - Doubt as to Collectability: You don’t have enough assets or income to pay off your tax debts in a reasonable amount of time.